CMSgov/beneficiary-fhir-data/dev/devenv-readme.md

 $ mvn clean verify -Dgpg.skip=true
 ```

 But please note that the `deploy` goal/phase will still fail if builds are not signed by an authorized user, as that's a requirement imposed by the repository itself.
+To enable deployments you will need to configure [OSSRH Hosting](#ossrh).

 ### Proper HAPI-FHIR branch